nodejs/build/GOVERNANCE.md

 member may rejoin the working group following consensus from the current working group.

+The Build Working Group is split into 3 tiers - Build-Test, Build-Release and Build-Infra.
+To see what access the 3 tiers give and what other access is available to member of the Working Groups see [access.md][]

 ### WG Meetings

 The WG meets fortnightly on a Zoom Webinar.
 A designated moderator